 DISTINCTIVG UNIT INSIGNIA

-A gold colored metal and enamel device, consisting of a yellow shield on which is a blue caltr with one point up; within the center or the caltrop a white equilateral triangle with
+A gold colored metal and enamel device, consisting of a yellow shield on which is a blue caltrop with one point up; within the center or the caltrop a white equilateral triangle with one point down.

 Organized 16 May 1918 in the Regular Army in France as Headquarters and Headquarters Troop, III Army Corps.
 Demobilized 9 August 1919 at Camp Sherman, Ohio.
 Reconstituted 27 June 1944 in the Regular Army as Headquarters and Headquarters Company, III Corps; concurrently consolidated with Headquarters and Headquarters Company, III Corps (active) (sec ANNEX), and consolidated unit designated as Headquarters and Headquarters Company, III Corps.
 Inactivated 10 October 1946 at Camp Polk, Louisiana.
 Activated 15 March 1951 at Camp Roberts, California.
 Inactivated 5 May 1959 at Fort Hood, Texas.
 Activated 1 September 1961 at Fort Hood, Texas.
 Reorganized and redesignated 24 September 1965 as Headquarters, III Corps; Headquarters Company, Ill Corps, concurrently constituted and activated at Fort Hood, Texas.